michalksiezuk-nc/development-baseline-config/README.md

-# ESlint baseline config
+# Development baseline configuration

-This repository contains baseline config for ESlint with TypeScript support and Airbnb defaults.
+This repository contains information and baseline configuration for development tools.
+These include:
+* ESlint
+* TypeScript
+* EditorConfig